 FINANCIAL INVESTMENT FIRM

-The winner in this new category is one of the fastest-growing financial investment firms in the nation.
+The winner again this year is one of the fastest-growing financial investment firms in the nation and the pioneer of "no transaction fee" mutual funds.
 Weekly readers declared Charles Schwab the best place to make a financial investment.
-The pioneer of "no transaction fee" mutual funds, Charles Schwab serves more than 4.4 million active investors nationwide.
-Schwab capitalizes on technology by offering many computer services that provide investors 24-hour investment access and information.
-Schwab provides services for individuals, institutions, financial advisors and retirement plans.
-The Menlo Park branch has 16 employees with a breadth of expertise and a wide range of investment services to offer.
-Second place in this category goes to Dean Witter, and third place goes to Fidelity Investments.
+Schwab caters to more than 4.4 million active investors nationwide, providing services for individuals, institutions, financial advisors and retirement plans.
+The company takes full advantage of current technology by offering many computer services that provide investors with 24-hour investment access and information.
+The Menlo Park Schwab branch boasts employees with a breadth of expertise and a wide range of investment services.
+Second place in this category goes to Fidelity Investments, and third place goes to Dean Witter.

 Charles Schwab, 800 El Camino Real, Menlo Park, 325-2333